JennEYoon/datasciY/datasciY.com/readme.md

+# ReadMe on datasciY.com folder

-# Links to preview HTML pages on Github.
+### Links to preview HTML pages on Github.

 >To view HTML files directly from Github, prepend the following text to your URL in the address cell:
 >  - https://htmlpreview.github.io/?